oTree-org/oTree/README.md

 Tests with dozens of bots complete with in seconds, and afterward automated tests can be run to verify correctness of the app (e.g. to ensure that payoffs are being calculated correctly).

-This automated test system saves the programmer the time and frustration of having to re-test the application every time something is changed.
+This automated test system saves the programmer the effort of having to re-test the application every time something is changed.

 ### Launching tests
 oTree tests entire sessions, rather that individual apps in isolation.
 This is to make sure the entire session runs, just as participants will play it in the lab.